decisiv31/CollectiveNFT/lenders_walkthrough.md

 consider other factors as well.
 NFT owners can lure you into a bad contract by setting a high interest rate.
 Therefore, it's very important to manually check and assess the value of the locked-up NFTs.
-The collateral for the loan (i.e. the value of locked-up NFTs) should never be less than the loan; otherwise, it would be profitable for the contract owner to lose the NFTs and get away with all the loan.
+The collateral for the loan (i.e. the cumulative value of locked-up NFTs) should never be less than the loan; otherwise, it would be profitable for the contract owner to lose the NFTs and get away with all the loan.